 The green infrastructure response meets some but not all landscaping standards as set out in Clause 58.03-5.
 The design meets the requirements for tree canopy cover including the required number and type of canopy trees, but is unable to meet the requirements for deep soil defined as 'an area of natural ground unimpeded by a structure below (and above), providing opportunities for groundwater infiltration and canopy trees' (Apartment Design Guidelines, 2017).
-The amount of planter soil provided for each tree does not satisfy this requirement as there is no ground level vegetation for groundwater infiltration.
+This is as a result of expected capping of the site due to soil contamination issues and as a result of trees on podiums that are unable to satisfy this requirement as there is no ground level vegetation for groundwater infiltration.

-Requirements for a minimum of 1 medium tree per 50 m2 of deep soil specified for the site have been exceeded in the response, which requires the provision of 2 medium trees to achieve compliance.
-Additional benefits are provided by the 4 medium trees specified with the corresponding deep soil volumes required to achieve optimal canopy growth and health.
-Site opportunities and constraints will indicate the extent to which minimum requirements and optimal canopy provision can be attained on site.
+Requirements for a minimum of 1 medium tree per 50 m2 of deep soil have been exceeded in the response, with the provision of 46 medium trees with the corresponding deep soil volumes required to achieve optimal canopy growth and health.
+An additional 12 small trees have been proposed for the podium to provide additional canopy with less structural load.
+Site opportunities and constraints will indicate the extent to which optimal canopy provision can be attained on site.